jiexunsee/graph-cnn-recommender-systems/docs/README.md

 **Progress:**
 * Tested results using amended code for [spatial graph convnets](https://github.com/xbresson/spatial_graph_convnets)
 * Experimented with using more RGGCN layers in the GCMC recommender system encoder-decoder framework
+* Using the same technique as [spatial graph convnets](https://github.com/xbresson/spatial_graph_convnets) of decaying the learning rate when training loss does not improve, a better test RMSE is obtained.

 **Obstacles:**
 * Tried to test GCMC with more layers but code fails at `sparse_tensor` operations for `support` and `support_t`.
 GCMC paper only uses one message passing layer.